line72/usbmdistros/website/content/products/lordian_guard-sinners_in_the_hands_of_an_angry_god.md

 ---
+actualPrice: $25.00
-title: "Lordian Guard - Sinners In The Hands Of An Angry God"
+album: Sinners In The Hands Of An Angry God
-date: 2021-06-22T16:40:40
-draft: false
-artist: "Lordian Guard"
+artist: Lordian Guard
-album: "Sinners In The Hands Of An Angry God"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:50'
+draft: false
 images:
-    - "/images/covers/lordian_guard-sinners_in_the_hands_of_an_angry_god.jpg"
+- /images/covers/lordian_guard-sinners_in_the_hands_of_an_angry_god.jpg
-thumbnailImage: "/images/covers/lordian_guard-sinners_in_the_hands_of_an_angry_god-thumb.jpg"
-actualPrice: $25.00
 inStock: true
+thumbnailImage: /images/covers/lordian_guard-sinners_in_the_hands_of_an_angry_god-thumb.jpg
+title: Lordian Guard - Sinners In The Hands Of An Angry God
 ---

 ## Vinyl